Author's Notes: I like the idea that the NCIS and Stargate Universes are the same.

 Jenny cocked her head sideways as she took in his silent scowl, "And good morning to you too, Jethro."

 "What the hell is that about?"
 Jethro asked vaguely, while gesturing at the envelope.

 Jenny picked up the envelope and pulled out the invitation.
 She carefully read the inscription, quirking an eyebrow as she took in the contents.
 She placed it back in the envelope and turned to look at Jethro.
 "I don't know.
 I haven't heard anything on the grapevine about awards and I don't think you've done anything recently to piss off the President...
 Unless, there's something you'd like to tell me?"

 "Not that I'm aware of," Jethro replied, glaring out of her office window.

 Jethro nodded curtly in acceptance.

-"Okay, I'll let you know as soon as I know anything," she stated handing him the envelope back and dismissing him.
+"Okay, I'll let you know as soon as I know anything," Jenny stated handing him the envelope back and dismissing him.

-Gibbs stomped out of the office, hoping something would interrupt his lunch date with the President.
+Jethro stomped out of the office, hoping something would interrupt his lunch date with the President.
 Anything would do… well, maybe not anything.
 There must be a cold case file somewhere that needed reinvestigating.
 The kind of investigation that had to be done today… at noon…